Certificate IV in Allied Health Assistance - HLT43015

 The Certificate IV in Allied Health Assistance will train you to assist patients with their rehabilitation exercises that include physiotherapy, occupational therapy, and conduct group sessions.

-You'll work alongside health professionals such as physiotherapists, occupational therapists, and nutritionists to facilitate rehabilitation and to encourage optimal health.
+You'll work alongside health professionals such as physiotherapists, and occupational therapists to facilitate rehabilitation and to empower clients with strategies for daily living.

 Allied health workers assist patients in carrying out routine physiotherapy exercises in groups or individually.
-Other roles include helping to implement general care and assisting with ongoing therapy, as well as working with patients in recreational and leisure activities.
-You will also support the training of people with disabilities to care for themselves and develop independent living skills.
+Other roles include helping to implement general care and assisting with ongoing therapy.
+You will also support the implementation of care plans for a diverse range of clients to care for themselves and develop independent living skills.

 Work is not limited to hospitals.
 You can also find employment in community health, rehabilitation centres or via home and special needs school visits.

-RMIT offers a variety of learning and teaching approaches, including lectures, seminars, studios, workshops, presentations, group discussions, clinical placements and syndicate work.
+RMIT offers a variety of learning and teaching approaches, including, face-to-face classes, practical activities, blended learning, industry presentations, group discussions, clinical placements and syndicate work.

-Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.
+Ongoing assessment throughout the semester includes knowledge tests, case studies, roleplay, reports, presentations, group projects, research projects, and practical assessments.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-Full-time Semester 1 intake: 10 months duration.
-3 days a week on-campus and 120 hours of clinical placement
+*Full-time Semester 1 intake: 10 months duration.
+3-4 days a week on campus and 120 hours of clinical placement.

 Semester 2 intake: 1 year duration.
-3 days a week on-campus and 120 hours of clinical placement
+3-4 days a week on campus and 120 hours of clinical placement.

 You’ll learn how to provide assistance to allied health professionals in various settings, and be introduced to: